aumpatel3113/SportCred-Web-App/doc/sprint0/done.md

 ### The following list of items will determine whether or not a user story is considered "done".
 * The user can now complete the request written on the user story
+* Criteria of Satisfaction is met
+* User story is fulfilled such that persona can carry out desired task
 * The implementation of the user story is consistent with the SPORTCRED teams requirements
     - any significant deviations from the plan should be discussed between our entire team and the SPORTCRED team
 * The coding has a reasonable amount of documentation based on its complexity